Securities Fraud Attorney in Florida

 - Ponzi schemes: Everyone now knows the name Bernard Madoff and his well publicized Ponzi scheme which used new investor money to pay earlier investors.
 Ponzi schemes still happen frequently but without as much publicity.
 Our attorneys have experience in recovering money stolen by ruthless promoters promising big or guaranteed returns in Ponzi schemes.

 - Misrepresentation: Misrepresentation may occur when a false statement is made or when a material fact is omitted in the sale of an investment.
 A broker must ensure that the client understands what is being sold and the risks associated with that sale.

 - Churning:Churning occurs when a broker engages in a large number of transactions in order to raise his or her commission fees to the detriment of the investor.

 - Risky Investment Strategies: The use of options, futures or commodities have inherent risks and require special licensing, expertise and experience on the part of the broker and a sufficiently sophisticated investor.
 Similarly, the use of excessive margin or leverage as an investment strategy also involves significant risk and may not be appropriate for the average investor.
 Subjecting an investor to such risky strategies may be the result of inappropriate conduct by the broker.

-Our law firm will look closely at the circumstances behind your losses and work tirelessly to maximize your recovery.
+Our investor fraud law firm will look closely at the circumstances behind your losses and work tirelessly to maximize your recovery.
 Melanie S. Cherdack and her team have substantial experience representing investors in arbitration and litigation.
 When you hire our firm, you will have an experienced attorney — not a paralegal or other staff member — evaluating your claim and working directly on your case.
 We pride ourselves in communicating with our clients and making sure you understand your rights and the

 progress of your claim every step of the way.